Sabershou/AFMNet/README.md

 # AFMNet
-Point Cloud Registration based on Adaptively Fused Multimodal Features
+PyTorch implementation of the paper: Point Cloud Registration based on Adaptively Fused Multimodal Features